mc100s/guided-exercise-mern-street-art/README.md

 - Create a seed file
 - Create the backend routes
 - Include Bootstrap in the project and customise it
-- Create a page to create a street art
+- Create a page to see all street arts in a list
-- Create a page to see all street arts
+- Create a page to see all street arts in a map
-- Create a page to edit a street art
+- Create a page to add a new street art
-- ...
 - Deploy it

 ### Iteration 1 | Initialise with the MERN boilerplate